 Wonderful waves in Wexford

 Did you know that the opening scenes of Saving Private Ryan were filmed on the golden sands of Curracloe in Wexford?
 Walk along the hilly dunes and listen as the waves lap softly against the shore.
-Spellbinding Curracloe is undoubtedly one of the best beaches in Ireland.
+Spellbinding Curracloe is undoubtedly a must-see Irish landscape.

 With a shop and surf school beside the beach, Curracloe is a great beach for family fun.
 Book in for a lesson at The Surf Shack and if you’re visiting during the summer months, check out the weekly surf camps.

 When in Wexford, plan a beach day at Duncannon.
-The sheltered strand makes for ideal swimming conditions and there’s a lifeguard on duty during the summer months.
+The sheltered strand makes for perfect swimming conditions and there’s a lifeguard on duty during the summer months.

 Relax with a book as the kids play in the sea and after, take a stroll to nearby Duncannon Fort.
 Explore the maritime museum, stop into the art gallery, and have a coffee in the café overlooking the beach.